 Since some have asked recently about my thoughts on evolution I will attempt to answer those questions…

 First, let’s address the elephant in the room: Do I believe in evolution?
 Absolutely.
 The fossil record serves as a remarkable testament to the Earth’s ever-changing tapestry of life.
 We see undeniable evidence of species adapting and diversifying over vast stretches of time.
 The peppered moth’s industrial camouflage response to pollution is a potent example of evolution in action, even within our own lifetimes.
 This is an example of change over time.
-However, in order to understand my position on evolution we must define what I mean be evolution.
-There are at least 6 definitions that could apply to the term “evolution.”
+However, in order to understand my position on evolution we must define what I mean by evolution.
+There are at least six definitions that could apply to the term “evolution.”
 These consist of:

-1. Change over time; history of nature; any sequence of events in nature.
+- Change over time; history of nature; any sequence of events in nature.

-2. Changes in the frequencies of alleles in the gene pool of a population.
+- Changes in the frequencies of alleles in the gene pool of a population.

-3. Limited common descent: the idea that particular groups of organisms have descended from a common ancestor.
+- Limited common descent: the idea that particular groups of organisms have descended from a common ancestor.

-6. “Blind watchmaker” thesis: the idea that all organisms have descended from common ancestors solely through an unguided, unintelligent, purposeless, material processes such as natural selection acting on random variations or mutations; that the mechanisms of natural selection, random variation and mutation, and perhaps other similarly naturalistic mechanisms, are completely sufficient to account for the appearance of design in living organisms.
+- “Blind watchmaker” thesis: the idea that all organisms have descended from common ancestors solely through an unguided, unintelligent, purposeless, material processes such as natural selection acting on random variations or mutations; that the mechanisms of natural selection, random variation and mutation, and perhaps other similarly naturalistic mechanisms, are completely sufficient to account for the appearance of design in living organisms.

-When I speak of evolution I refer no the fact that species evolve over time.
+When I speak of evolution I refer not the fact that species evolve over time.
 This is very well established in the fossil record.
 I refer to the mechanism that causes this phenomenon.
 I have serious concerns and disagreements about the idea that random mutation can bring about the change required.
 The dominant theory, Neo-Darwinism, proposes that random mutations in an organism’s DNA, coupled with natural selection, are the driving forces behind change.
 Natural selection, as Charles Darwin famously described, favors traits that enhance survival and reproduction.
 Over generations, these advantageous traits become more prevalent within a population, leading to gradual change.

 Here’s where things get interesting.
 Neo-Darwinism often invokes the vast expanse of time, billions of years, as a silent ally.
 The argument goes: with enough time, random mutations could theoretically generate any conceivable variation.
 But here’s a thought experiment to consider: